Caching Strategies: A Practical Guide

 Capacity Estimation: Cache Size vs Hit Rate

 The working set model: your hit rate depends on how much of your frequently-accessed data fits in cache.
-If 80% of your requests hit 20% of your data, and that 20% fits in cache, you can achieve 95%+ hit rate with relatively small cache.
-If access is uniformly distributed, even a large cache provides modest hit rates.
+If 80% of your requests hit 20% of your data, and that 20% fits in cache, you can achieve 95%+ hit rate with a relatively small cache.
+If access is uniformly distributed across all keys, even a large cache provides modest hit rates because every key competes equally for space.
+Before sizing your cache, analyze your access distribution — a cache sized for uniform access will be dramatically over-provisioned if your actual access pattern follows a power law.

 Monitoring and Operations